Skip to main content

 • Sense of calm and serenity

-• Meaningful spiritual experiences
+• Meaningful or spiritual experiences

 • Distortion or loss of sensory perceptions (common)